fhiso/tsc-governance/opm.md

 several project proposals into a single proposal or split a proposal into several separate ones.

-The proposal may be published to the FHISO membership at least 11 days before the TSC approves the proposal.
-During this period members may comment on the proposal and may notify their intent to participate in the PT to the TSC or an appointed member of the EG, unless the TSC has decided to limit participation and to appoint all members of the PT.
+Members may comment on the proposal and may notify their intent to participate in the PT to the TSC or an appointed member of the EG, unless the TSC has decided to limit participation and to appoint all members of the PT.

 A simple majority vote of the TSC voting members is required to approve the creation of projects working on standards.
 If the TSC rejects a